SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 ![Security Material](img/CISecurityMaterial.png)
 - In here, create security credentials for your AEM broker service, email and SFTP server.
 ![Security Material details](img/CISecurityMaterial-details.png)
 - You may also need to create a known.hosts file, populate it with your SFTP server's ssh id if you want to complete the optional step of successfully sending events to a file via SFTP (success path of the AEMLegacyOutputAdapter flow).
-> See [this post](https://blogs.sap.com/2017/09/26/how-to-generate-sftp-known_host-file-cloud-platform-integration/) by Pravesh Shukla if you need help with this step.
+See [this post](https://blogs.sap.com/2017/09/26/how-to-generate-sftp-known_host-file-cloud-platform-integration/) by Pravesh Shukla if you need help with this step.
 - Go to Integration Suite Monitor Artifacts -> Manage Security -> Manage Keystore.
 - You will need to import your email servers public CA certificate, if you want the email adapter to successfully connect and send emails.
 In our case, we are sending from an Outlook address, so we imported the TLS certificate that Microsoft uses for those servers in order to connect.
 ![Manage Keystore](img/CIManageKeystore.png)
+> aside negative
 > See [this stackexchange post](https://security.stackexchange.com/questions/70528/how-to-get-ssl-certificate-of-a-mail-server) if you need help with finding and [this article](https://help.sap.com/docs/cloud-integration/sap-cloud-integration/uploading-certificate?locale=en-US) for help with importing the right CA certificate for your email server in Integration Suite.

 ### B) - AEMBusinessPartnerAddressCheck
 1. Let's take a look at the AEMBusinessPartnerAddressCheck iflow:
 ![AEMBusinessPartnerAddressCheck_flow](img/AEMBusinessPartnerAddressCheck_flow.png)
-> This flow receives Business Partner Create and Change events and invokes the Data Quality Management Service in BTP to check and correct the addresses inside the Business Partner event payload.
+This flow receives Business Partner Create and Change events and invokes the Data Quality Management Service in BTP to check and correct the addresses inside the Business Partner event payload.
 It does this by<br>
-> a) Storing the original event payload in an environment variable.<br>
+a) Storing the original event payload in an environment variable.<br>
-> b) Populating the DQM request payload with the addresses in the input event.<br>
+b) Populating the DQM request payload with the addresses in the input event.<br>
-> c) Invoking the DQM service over REST and<br>
+c) Invoking the DQM service over REST and<br>
-> d) Parsing the response, checking whether the DQM service evaluated the input addresses to be Valid, Invalid, Blank or has Corrected them.<br>
+d) Parsing the response, checking whether the DQM service evaluated the input addresses to be Valid, Invalid, Blank or has Corrected them.<br>
-> e) Merging any corrected addresses back into the original payload.<br>
+e) Merging any corrected addresses back into the original payload.<br>
-> f) And finally publishing the result back as a new event to the AEM broker with an updated topic in the format:<br>
+f) And finally publishing the result back as a new event to the AEM broker with an updated topic in the format:<br>
-> `sap.com/businesspartner/addressChecked/V1/{businessPartnerType}/{partnerId}/{addressCheckStatus}`
+`sap.com/businesspartner/addressChecked/V1/{businessPartnerType}/{partnerId}/{addressCheckStatus}`

 Let's also look at what happens in order to publish a new event back to the Advanced Event Mesh broker.
-> First of all, on the integration flow overall configuration settings, we are preserving the destination header field to have access to the original topic that this event was published on.
+First of all, on the integration flow overall configuration settings, we are preserving the destination header field to have access to the original topic that this event was published on.
 This matters, because the event may contain valuable meta-data that helps us and downstream consumers filter for events relevant to them and it saves us from reparsing the payload, which can be CPU and I/O intensive.
 ![AEMBusinessPartnerAddressCheck flow settings](img/CIBusinessPartnerChecker-flow-settings.png)
-> Secondly we are using a couple of lines in the script that is evaluating the DQM service result and merging the corrected addresses back into the original payload to retrieve and parse the original topic, replace one level (the verb) to create a new event and amend another extra meta-data level that contains the result of the address check (either Valid, Corrected, Invalid or Blank), which can be used by downstream systems to filter for specific outcomes.
+Secondly we are using a couple of lines in the script that is evaluating the DQM service result and merging the corrected addresses back into the original payload to retrieve and parse the original topic, replace one level (the verb) to create a new event and amend another extra meta-data level that contains the result of the address check (either Valid, Corrected, Invalid or Blank), which can be used by downstream systems to filter for specific outcomes.
 We are storing the newly created topic in the Destination field of the message header.
 ![AEMBusinessPartnerAddressCheck topic processing](img/CIBusinessPartnerChecker-topic-processing.png)
-> Lastly, the AEM Receiver adapter is configured to persistently (to avoid message loss) publish to a topic, taking the value from the header field that we set in the previous step/script.
+Lastly, the AEM Receiver adapter is configured to persistently (to avoid message loss) publish to a topic, taking the value from the header field that we set in the previous step/script.
 ![AEM Publisher settings](img/CIBusinessPartnerChecker-output-AEM-adapter-settings.png)

 2b.
 Configuring and deploying the AEMBusinessPartnerAddressCheck iflow:
 ![DQM service configuration](img/CIDQMServiceConfiguration.png)